WolframResearch/LibraryLinkUtilities/docs/modules/wstp.rst

 Just write `ms << myNestedMap` and a nested Association will be returned.
 It works in the other direction too.
 Obviously, for the above to work, the key and value types in the map must be supported by WSStream (i.e. there must exist an overload of
 ``WSStream::operator<<`` that takes an argument of given type).

-If you have any particular type that you think should be directly supported by WSStream, please let me know.

 User-defined classes
 ----------------------------------------